endlos99/xdt99/doc/MANUAL.md

     s{+ | -}
     d{+ | -}

-The pragmas `warning`, `warn-opts`, `warn-usage`, and `warn-symbols` correspond to the options `-q`, `--quiet-opts`, `--quiet-usage`, and `--quiet-unused-syms`, respectively.
+The pragmas `warning`, `warn-opts`, `warn-usage`, `warn-symbols`, and `warn-arith` correspond to the options `-q`, `--quiet-opts`, `--quiet-usage`, `--quiet-unused-syms`, and `--quiet-arith` respectively.
 The difference between options and pragmas are that the latter don't affect the entire file and can be turned on and off at any line in the source file.

-The other pragmas affect the cycle counter and are described there.
+The other pragmas effect the cycle counter and are described there.

 ### Support for other processors